The foundations of spectral computations via the Solvability Complexity Index hierarchy: Computational Examples

-Next, we demonstrate how the algorithm can be used in more than one dimension.
+Next, we demonstrate how the algorithm can be used in more than one spatial dimension.
 We consider

-which is a classic example of a potential that does not blow up at $\infty$ in every direction, yet still induces an operator with compact resolvent \cite{simon1983some}.
+which is a classic example of a potential that does not blow up at infinity in every direction, yet still induces an operator with compact resolvent \cite{simon1983some}.
 Figure \ref{2d_harmonic} shows the convergence of the estimate of $\left\|R(z,H_1)\right\|^{-1}$ from above, as well as finite section estimates.
 As expected from variational methods, the finite section method produces eigenvalues converging to the true eigenvalues from above (there is no essential spectrum and the operator is positive).
 Furthermore, the areas where $\texttt{DistSpec}$ has converged correspond to areas where finite section has converged.
 We also show rigorous error bounds computed using \texttt{DistSpec} for different $n$ for the first five eigenvalues.
 These are computed using an adaptive grid spacing to resolve the local minima of the approximation of $\left\|R(z,H_1)\right\|^{-1}$ using rectangular truncations.
+For $n=10^4$, it took about a second to locate the candidate eigenvalue and eigenvector pair (the candidate singular value and left-singular vector of the truncation) and on the order of milliseconds to verify with interval arithmetic.
+Both timings were on a 3.9GHz desktop computer without parallelisation.